Georges Méliès

 Alone in his room at an inn, a lustful old man is haunted by spirits.

-Le palais des mille et une nuits Le palais des mille et une nuits (1905) Character: The Sorcerer Khalafar (uncredited)
+Le Palais des mille et une nuits Le Palais des mille et une nuits (1905) Character: The Sorcerer Khalafar (uncredited)

 A poor but honest man wins great wealth, and the hand of a beautiful princess, after facing a series of exciting trials in the tunnels and catacombs of ancient Araby.
 Guided by the mysterious Khalafar, the troupe (alongside him go some cowardly scholars) encounter skeletons, fire-breathing lizards, and mirages on their journey through the lower world.